jackfrost68/Spotify_Analysis/README.md

 <ins>*Conclusion:*</ins>

 According to the dataset and model, duration is a key attribute when selecting genres, even for HipHop & RnB.
 Over the last five years, the average of a song has steadily decreased.
 This trend could be attributed to the prolonged exposure to shorter forms of media from platforms like TikTok, Snapchat and Instagram.
-Producers and artists can leverage this insight to accurately time their songs to suit today's listeners shorter attention spans.
+Producers and artists can leverage this insight to accurately time their songs that suit today's listener's shorter attention spans.

 Severally, I found myself annoyed at the short songs from some of my favorite artists.
 I'm not naming anyone but, * cough * [Sir](https://www.youtube.com/@sirvevo2080) * cough * , Please make longer songs, thank you!